elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

    $ oc login --token=TOKEN_VAL --server=https://SERVER:PORT
    ```

-1. Create a new project named `kubeflow`.
+1. If Kubeflow is not yet deployed in this cluster, create a new project named `kubeflow`.
    ```
    $ oc new-project kubeflow
    ```

 1. Verify that the CLI is using the new `kubeflow` project.
    ```
-   $ oc project
+   $ oc project kubeflow
    ```
 1. Keep the terminal window open.